Sew an Apron With This Free Pattern!

 Phyllis

-Free apron pattern made with whimsy dog fabrics
+Apron pattern made with whimsy dog fabrics

-I just finished the pattern and instructions for this free apron pattern available for you to download.
 I am showing 2 aprons in different color combinations with different accent embellishments.
 Both aprons are accented with large dog block pockets on the top part of the apron.
 One apron has an additional small pocket and the other is appliqued with a bird and dog bones.
 The aprons are easy to make and can be completed in 2-3 hours tops.

 The fabrics that the aprons are made with are the Its a Dog’s Life collection that I designed for Quilting Treasures by Cranston Printworks.